Feora1343/task_to_do_app/README.md

     |      1        |  high         |
     |      2        |  low          |
     ```
-  -  [ ] Both tables work together as needed *HARD*
+  - :black_square_button: Both tables work together as needed **HARD**

 ## Tasks
-- [ ] Create overall organization of DOM
+- :black_square_button: Create overall organization of DOM
-  - [ ] There will need to be input fields for adding tasks
+  - :black_square_button: There will need to be input fields for adding tasks
-  - [ ] There will need to be a container to hold tasks
+  - :black_square_button: There will need to be a container to hold tasks
-  - [ ] There will need to be another container to hold tasks that are complete
+  - :black_square_button: There will need to be another container to hold tasks that are complete
-  - [ ] There will need to be a delete button
+  - :black_square_button: There will need to be a delete button
-    - [ ] Delete button removes task from the DOM and the database
+    - :black_square_button: Delete button removes task from the DOM and the database

-:black_square_button: